Are you a scholar?

 What does the Scholarship involve?

-- Welcome Weekend: designed to begin building the peer support networks Scholars need to ease their transition into university and maximise the potential of their degree.
+- Welcome Event: designed to begin building the peer support networks scholars can benefit from to ease their transition into university and maximise the potential of their degree.

-- Leadership development: encourage second year Scholars to support their peers throughout the Welcome Weekend and the first year at university.
+- Leadership development: encourage second-year Scholars to support their peers throughout the Welcome Event and first year at university.

 - Personal development training sessions: improve the self-awareness needed for university and graduate recruitment success.

-- Career Pathways: support Scholars to source meaningful work experience, access careers awareness-raising activities and make professional contacts.
+- Career Pathways and Internships: support Scholars to source meaningful work experience, access career awareness-raising activities and make professional contacts.

-- Alumni Network: encourages our Alumni to mentor younger Scholars and ‘give back’ to the Scholarship.
+- Alumni Network: encourages our alumni to mentor younger scholars and help build the Journey to Success support network.

-To retain a place on the Scholarship successful candidates must complete the induction process (the Welcome Weekend), attend two self-development workshops each year and submit a written report describing how they are progressing through university at the end of each academic term.
+As part of the programme, scholars should complete the induction process (the Welcome Event), attend two self-development workshops each year, and share a short written report describing how they are progressing through university at the end of each academic term.

-Applications should therefore show a willingness to engage with our training opportunities, have a genuine interest in self-development and a desire to collaborate with others to achieve change.
+With this in mind, our team looks for a range of positive characteristics that can specifically help with Journey to Success.
+These include a willingness to engage with our training opportunities, a genuine interest in self-development and a strong desire to collaborate with others to achieve change.

-We are looking for young people who have the drive but not necessarily the means to be successful in higher education, and we rely on our partners, who will have known them for many years, to help select the best possible candidates.
-We ask our partners in education to complete a form about each nomination telling us about their background and their engagement with education.
+The programme has been designed to support young people who have the drive but not necessarily the means to be successful in higher education, and we rely on the schools and universities we work with to help identify the most suitable candidates based on our guidelines below.
+We also ask our education partners to complete a form about each nomination, telling us a little about their background and engagement with education so far.

 All applications must be submitted by one of our partner schools or universities according to the following guidelines: